 "When you first met, you wanted him to take your head, so he'd have your combined strength and stand a better chance against Kalas.
 That never made sense to me.

-"What it boiled down to was, you knew you couldn't keep Mac from tangling with him, and you wanted to sacrifice your life to strengthen Mac.
+"What it boiled down to was, you knew you couldn't keep Mac from tangling with him, to avenge his friend Hugh Fitzcairn.
+And you wanted to sacrifice your life to strengthen Mac.
 A man you'd just met."

 Methos managed a faint smile.
 "Fortunately, he never figured that out."

 "By the time of the Dark Quickening, I took for granted you'd put your life on the line for him.
+Wasn't surprised when I heard you'd stuck with him, after seeing him murder an old friend, and somehow gotten him to that 'holy spring' that helped straighten him out.
 But that didn't mean I understood it."

 Another thought struck him.
 "Most people just call him Mac, but you almost always say 'MacLeod.'
 That's because of his mother, isn't it?
 The family name reminds you of her."